Bukit Kepong incident

-Bukit Kepong incident was an armed encounter in 1950 during the Malayan Emergency between the Federation of Malaya Police and the guerrillas of the Malayan National Liberation Army (MNLA), the armed wing of the Malayan Communist Party (MCP).
-This conflict took place in an area surrounding the Bukit Kepong police station in Bukit Kepong.
-The wooden station was located on the river banks of the Muar River, about 59 km from Muar town, Johor.
+The Bukit Kepong incident (Peristiwa Bukit Kepong) was an armed encounter in 1950 during the Malayan Emergency between the Federation of Malaya Police and the guerrillas of the Malayan National Liberation Army (MNLA), the paramilitary wing of the Malayan Communist Party (MCP).
+This conflict took place in an area surrounding the Bukit Kepong police station in Bukit Kepong, about 59 km from Muar town, Johor.
+The wooden station was located on the south banks of the Muar River.

 Chronology

 The incident started just before dawn with the Communist gunmen launching a guerrilla assault on the police station leading to the deaths of almost all of the police officers stationed there.
 When they began the siege, the attackers strongly believed that they would be able to defeat the policemen and gain control of the police station within a short span of time.
 This was due to several factors in their favour: their arms and numerical superiority and the relative isolation of the station.
 The battle began at about 4:15 am.

 According to eyewitness accounts, there were about 180 Communists attacking, led by Muhammad Indera, a Malay Communist.
 Despite the odds, the policemen led by Sgt.
 Jamil Mohd Shah, refused to surrender, although numerous calls by the communists for them to lay down arms were made.
 Several officers were killed as the shooting continued and two wives of the defending officers took up arms when they discovered that their husbands fell in battle.

 In the final hours of the fierce battle, the Communists set fire to the officers' barracks and station.
 Two women and their children were burnt to death in the married quarters.
 At that point only three policemen plus a village guard were still alive.
 They rushed out from the burning station, unable to withstand the heat.
 They then assaulted the Communists position, killing at least three of them.

 Only about five hours after the first shot was fired did the communists manage to break their defences and set the place ablaze.
 They then retreated into the jungle.

 Fourteen policemen, two civilians, five auxiliary policemen, the wife of Abu Bakar Daud (one of the surviving policemen), the wife of Abu Mohd Ali and two of their children were killed in the incident.